roy704/vztridentAWD270-300/README.md

 Benefits over VZBot: 3 independent z ballscrews, allowing for tilt bed levelling

 Benefits over Voron: much lighter gantry QuadXY motion system, originally from VZBot

+DISCLAIMER!!!
+Z  HEIGHT FOR 300MM MODEL IS ONLY 250MM IN CAD MODEL BALLLSCREW VERSION HAS BED MOUNT THAT CAN'T BE 3D PRINTED, MUST BE MACHINED